Skyscraper: Early skyscrapers

 Most early skyscrapers emerged in the land-strapped areas of New York City and Chicago toward the end of the 19th century.
 A land boom in Melbourne, Australia between 1888 and 1891 spurred the creation of a significant number of early skyscrapers, though none of these were steel reinforced and few remain today.
 Height limits and fire restrictions were later introduced.
 In the late 1800s, London builders found building heights limited due to issues with existing buildings.
 High-rise development in London is restricted at certain sites if it would obstruct protected views of St Paul's Cathedral and other historic buildings.
-This policy, 'St Paul’s Heights', has officially been in operation since 1937.
+This policy, 'St Paul's Heights', has officially been in operation since 1927.

 Concerns about aesthetics and fire safety had likewise hampered the development of skyscrapers across continental Europe for the first half of the 20th century.
-Some notable exceptions are the 43 m tall 1898 Witte Huis (White House) in Rotterdam; the 51.5 m tall PAST Building (1906-1908) in Warsaw, the Royal Liver Building in Liverpool, completed in 1911 and 90 m high; the 57 m tall 1924 Marx House in Düsseldorf, Germany; the 61 m Kungstornen (Kings' Towers) in Stockholm, Sweden, which were built 1924–25, the 89 m Edificio Telefónica in Madrid, Spain, built in 1929; the 87.5 m Boerentoren in Antwerp, Belgium, built in 1932; the 66 m Prudential Building in Warsaw, Poland, built in 1934; and the 108 m Torre Piacentini in Genoa, Italy, built in 1940.
+By 1940, there were around 100 high-rise buildings in Europe (List of early skyscrapers).
+Some examples of these are the 43 m tall 1898 Witte Huis (White House) in Rotterdam; the 51.5 m tall PAST Building (1906–1908) in Warsaw; the Royal Liver Building in Liverpool, completed in 1911 and 90 m high; the 57 m tall 1924 Marx House in Düsseldorf, the 65 m tall Borsigturm in Berlin, built in 1924, the 65 m tall Hansahochhaus in Cologne, Germany, built in 1925; the 61 m Kungstornen (Kings' Towers) in Stockholm, Sweden, which were built 1924–25; the 77 m Ullsteinhaus in Berlin, Germany, built in 1927; the 89 m Edificio Telefónica in Madrid, Spain, built in 1929; the 87.5 m Boerentoren in Antwerp, Belgium, built in 1932; the 66 m Prudential Building in Warsaw, Poland, built in 1934; and the 108 m Torre Piacentini in Genoa, Italy, built in 1940.

 After an early competition between New York City and Chicago for the world's tallest building, New York took the lead by 1895 with the completion of the 103 m tall American Surety Building, leaving New York with the title of the world's tallest building for many years.
+America by far produced the most skyscrapers in this period.